Last updated 2026-03-12

 Industry average net margin: ~30% | Average annual growth: ~4%

-Where your chiropractic practice falls within the 1.5x to 3x SDE range depends on five healthcare-specific factors that buyers evaluate during due diligence.
+Where your chiropractic practice falls within the 1.5x to 3x SDE range depends on a handful of chiropractic practice-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 The industry average net margin for chiropractic practice businesses is approximately 30% with annual sector growth of roughly 4%.
 Businesses that consistently exceed these benchmarks tend to command multiples closer to 3x SDE.